harshvardhanarora/swiftsimplified/_posts/2025-09-08-enums-generic-associated-values.md

 }
 ```

-Now right now it is pretty straight forward that you can travel through 3 differnet routes.
+Now right now it is pretty straight forward that you can travel through 3 different routes.
 Let's consider a case where we also have a `Car` structure and we wanted to be able to have our road travel be able to specify a car.

 ```swift
 struct Car {